tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'The Amendment assertion type is a report level concept that describes a run of a test that proposes changes based on some data quality enhancement.
-The Amendment concept in FFDQ consists of a run result that includes a status (FILLED_IN, TRANSPOSED, etc) as well as the proposed changes to values from the original data.'
+'The Amendment assertion type is a report level concept that describes the results of the execution of of a test that performs an AmendmentMethod following some Specification  to proposes changes based on some Amendment.

+An Amendment concept in bdqffdq is expected to carry a ResponseStatus result that includes a status FILLED_IN, AMENDED, as well as a ResponseResult that asserts proposed changes to values from the original data.

+DQA(dr) = {dqa | dqa = < am, s, m, r >, am ∈ AM, s ∈ S, m ∈ M , r ∈ R ⋀ dr ∈ DR}'

 ********************